-Time: Adjusts the time settings (Time Settings, page 25).
+Time: Adjusts the time settings (Time Settings, page 23).

-- Backlight: Adjusts the backlight settings (Changing the Backlight Settings, page 25). - Sounds: Sets the device sounds, such as key tones, alerts, and vibrations. - Do Not Disturb: Turns on or off do not disturb mode.
+Backlight: Adjusts the backlight settings (Changing the Backlight Settings, page 23).

+Sounds: Sets the device sounds, such as key tones, alerts, and vibrations

+Do Not Disturb: Turns on or off do not disturb mode.
 Use the Sleep Time option to turn on do not disturb mode automatically during your normal sleep hours.
 You can set your normal sleep hours on your Garmin Connect account.

-- Controls Menu: Allows you to add, reorder, and remove the shortcut menu options in the controls menu (Customizing the Controls Menu, page 16). - Hot Keys: Allows you to assign shortcuts to device keys (Customizing the Hot Keys, page 25). - Auto Lock: Allows you to lock the keys automatically to prevent accidental key presses.
+Auto Lock: Allows you to lock the keys automatically to prevent accidental key presses.
 Use the During Activity option to lock the keys during a timed activity.
-Use the Watch Mode option to lock the keys when you are not recording a timed activity. - Units: Sets the units of measure used on the device (Changing the Units of Measure, page 25).
+Use the Not During Activity option to lock the keys when you are not recording a timed activity.

+Units: Sets the units of measure used on the device (Changing the Units of Measure, page 24).